The Riddle (novel): Plot

 Maerad and Cadvan continue the search for the Treesong, the key to Maerad's destiny, while fleeing from Enkir, the First Bard of Norloch, who had broken Milana, Maerad's mother, and sold them both into slavery.
 Maerad and Cadvan sail with a friend called Owan d'Aroki to the Mycenean Greece-like island of Thorold.
 Enkir sends a sea serpent in pursuit, which the two Bards kill.
 Having arrived on the island, they enter the Bardic School of Busk.
 Maerad continues her Bardic training that had been stopped abruptly in Innail, learning about imagery, illusions, and additional fighting skills, which improve readily.
 Cadvan studies records in Busk's extensive library, but finds nothing by which to explain the nature of the Treesong.

 Soon, Busk receives a messenger from Norloch who reveals that Enkir has claimed the authority of High King over all the Seven Kingdoms, and demands the Schools' undivided fealty.
 Busk, rather than submit to Norloch or be counted its enemies, pledge their "unwavering allegiance to the Light", rather than to Enkir; thus placing themselves beyond either possibility.
 Later, at a seasonal festival commemorating the Bards' New Year, Busk's First Bard Nerili succumbs to a 'darkness' within herself, which puts her into a trauma that prevents her creation of the ceremonial "Tree of Light".
-Cadvan intervenes, salvaging the ceremony; however, Nerili's experience suggests that the power of the evil Nameless One is increasing, and that it is more insidious than in his previous attacks upon humanity.
+Cadvan intervenes, salvaging the ceremony, but Nerili's experience suggests that the power of the evil Nameless One is increasing, and that it is more insidious than in his previous attacks upon humanity.

 Maerad and Cadvan decide to leave the School of Busk, as it is not safe for them to stay, and instead travel a long and arduous route into the island's mountainous interior, accompanied by the Bard Elenxi.
 Elenxi guides the two to his goatherd brother Ankil, who is Nerili's grandfather.
 Maerad and Cadvan adapt to an agrarian lifestyle, continuing Maerad's training in their spare time.
 In so doing, they learn that Maerad is capable of feats of transformation beyond the abilities of any other Bard, as demonstrated when she literally changes a boulder into a lion.
 Such abilities are attributed to her Elidhu (faerie) ancestry.
 At one point, Ankil reveals a story wherein one mortal king stole a song of the world's harmony from the Elidhu, splitting it in half, and by doing so brought misery.
 Cadvan assumes this man to be Sharma, who would later become the Nameless One, but is subsequently suggested to be wrong.